Holidays Calendar for September 15, 2021

 Restoration of Primorska to the Motherland Day, that annually falls on September 15, is a very important memorial day in the history of Slovenia.
 This is an official public holiday, however, it's a working day.

-September 15 is a holiday for those who like mint-flavored liqueurs as the National Crème de Menthe Day is celebrated on this day.
+September 15 is a holiday for those who enjoy mint-flavored liqueurs, as it is National Crème de Menthe Day.

 What’s even better than a cheeseburger?
 Of course a delicious double cheeseburger with two juicy patties and two slices of melty cheese.
 September 15 is the perfect day to treat yourself to a double cheeseburger because it is National Double Cheeseburger Day.